How Old Is Too Old for Medical School?

 Physical medicine, also known as rehabilitation or physiatry, involves the restoration of physical functions.
 Physiatrists work for people with a variety of physical disabilities to diagnose and prescribe treatment plans for physiotherapists to then perform.

 Physical medicine is less popular than other specialties and offers shorter programs.
-A physiatrist's median clinical salary of $206,774 is slightly higher than other specialties we’ve listed.
+A physiatrist's average salary of $246,200 is slightly higher than other specialties we’ve listed.

 There are many other medical residencies that are three to four years in length.
 When deciding on your specialty, make sure to account for the hours you want to work, stress levels, residency length, position availability, and salary.